9 Different Types of Roaches (Found in the US)

 Fun Fact:

-The term “cockroach” is based on the Spanish “cucaracha”, and a popular Mexican folk song called “La cucaracha” began as a tale of a cockroach that lost its hind legs, only to become most famously known for an alternately-worded version about President Victoriano Huerta during the Mexican Revolution.
+The term “cockroach” is based on the Spanish “cucaracha”, and a popular Mexican folk song called “La cucaracha” began as a tale of a roach that lost its hind legs, only to become most famously known for an alternately-worded version about President Victoriano Huerta during the Mexican Revolution.

 It’s also the nickname of that war’s bandit-turned general and folk hero Poncho Villa.